pen-lang/pen/doc/content/references/language/built-ins.md

 # Built-ins

-Built-in types and functions that are accessible from any modules with no prefix.
+Built-in types and functions that are accessible from any modules

 ## Types

-### `Error`
+### `error`

-`Error` type is a special record type used for error handling.
+`error` type is a special record type used for error handling.

 ```
-type Error {
+type error {
   ...
 }
 ```